Fox squirrel

 The fox squirrel (Sciurus niger), also known as the eastern fox squirrel or Bryant's fox squirrel, is the largest species of tree squirrel native to North America.
-It is sometimes mistaken for the American red squirrel or eastern gray squirrel in areas where the species co-exist, though they differ in size and coloration.The word Sciurus came from the ancient Greek words, ‘skia’ meaning shade and ‘oura’ meaning tail.
+It is sometimes mistaken for the American red squirrel or eastern gray squirrel in areas where the species coexist, though they differ in size and coloration.The word Sciurus came from the ancient Greek words skia, meaning shade, and oura, meaning tail.
 Niger refers to the black coloration.

 Description

 The fox squirrel's total length measures 20 to 30 in, with a body length of 10 to 15 in and a similar tail length.
 They range in weight from 1.0 to 2.5 lb.The length of its hind foot is 5.1 to 8.2 cm.
 There is no sexual dimorphism in size or appearance.
 Individuals tend to be smaller in the West.
 There are three distinct geographical morphs in coloration.
 In most areas, the animal's upper body is brown-grey to brown-yellow with a typically brownish-orange underside, while in eastern regions, such as the Appalachians, there are more strikingly-patterned dark brown and black squirrels with white bands on the face and tail.
 In the South and parts of Nebraska and Iowa along the Missouri River, there are populations with uniform black coats.